GST

 • Original invoices and receipts

-• A letter of explanation, outlining what you are applying for and why.
-Ordinarily there is a two year limit for claiming a GST/HST rebate.
-In this case the GI-113 was not published until January 2011.
-You should make reference to this in your letter.
+• A letter of explanation, outlining what you are applying for and why .
 A sample letter is available on my Files page.

-• If you are denied the rebate or are unable to receive any rebates older than 2 years, you can call the tax office or if that fails, you should file a “Notice of Objection” using form GST159
+• If you are denied the rebate, you can call the tax office or if that fails, you should file a “Notice of Objection” using form GST159

 Feedback